-Charles E. Bugg, Ph.D. entered into an employment agreement with the Company on November 19, 1993 (the "Agreement").
+Charles E. Bugg, Ph.D. entered into a new three-year employment agreement with the Company on December 17, 1996 for the years 1997, 1998 and 1999 (the "Bugg Agreement").
 Under the terms of the Agreement, Dr. Bugg will serve as Chairman of the Board of Directors and Chief Executive Officer of the Company.
-Dr. Bugg will receive annual compensation of \$200,000 and a discretionary bonus of \$50,000.
+Dr. Bugg will receive annual compensation of \$245,000 and a discretionary bonus of \$50,000.
 The Board may, in its discretion, grant other cash or stock bonuses to Dr. Bugg as an award or incentive.
 Dr. Bugg is also entitled to all employee benefits generally made available to executive officers.
-Dr. Bugg may, if he desires, also hold positions at The University of Alabama at Birmingham, provided that he does not devote more than ten percent of his time to such activities.
+Dr. Bugg may, if he desires, also hold positions at UAB, provided that he does not devote more than ten percent of his time to such activities.
 The term of the Agreement is for three years unless terminated (i) by the Company for cause or (ii) upon the permanent disability of Dr. Bugg.
-Dr. Bugg entered into a new three-year employment agreement dated December 17, 1996 under basically the same terms as the previous employment agreement except that his annual salary was raised to \$245,000 effective January 1, 1997 and the grant of the initial option to purchase 200,000 shares is not applicable to the new agreement.

-Pursuant to his Agreement, Dr. Bugg received in December 1993 an option to purchase 200,000 shares of Common Stock of the Company at \$6.00 per share under the Company's 1991 Stock Option Plan, which became exercisable upon the consummation of the Company's initial public offering in March 1994.
-Dr. Bugg will also receive, on the last day of each year during the term of the Agreement, an additional option to purchase between 25,000 and 100,000 shares of Common Stock of the Company under the Company's 1991 Stock Option Plan.
+Dr. Bugg will receive, on the last day of each year during the term of the Agreement, an additional option to purchase a minimum of 25,000 shares of Common Stock of the Company under the Company's 1991 Stock Option Plan.
 The exact number of shares will be determined by the plan administrator based on Dr. Bugg's performance and the results of operations of the Company during such year.
-Dr. Bugg received an option to purchase 100,000 shares of common stock at the end of each of 1994 and 1995 and 50,000 shares of common stock at the end of 1996 with an additional 50,000 shares to be granted in May 1997 after the 1991 Stock Option Plan is amended.
+Under the Bugg Agreement and his previous employment agreement, Dr. Bugg received an option to purchase 75,000 shares of common stock at the end of 1997, 50,000 shares of common stock at the end of 1996, 50,000 shares of common stock related to 1996 performance granted in May 1997 after the 1991 Stock Option Plan was amended, 100,000 shares of common stock at the end of 1995 and 1994 and 200,000 shares of common stock in November 1993.